 Appointment Cancellation Policy

-We call to confirm your appointment the day prior to the scheduled date.
+We will attempt to call to confirm your appointment the day prior to the scheduled date, and also send reminders by email.
 If you are unable to keep your appointment, please call to cancel at least 24 hours in advance.
 While we understand that things come up, we appreciate notice when you are unable to keep an appointment.
 This allows other patients to be seen if you no longer need your appointment time.

 Because we want to help as many pets as possible, there may be a penalty after multiple no-call, no-show appointments (such as billing for a physical exam fee).